 My kids started writing their letters to Santa yesterday.
 I have no idea how I came up with my Christmas lists when I was little, but my kids are OBSESSED with the Target and Amazon catalogues that they sent out a few weeks ago.
 Truman has literally gone through it page by page and circled nearly every item, with a giant “T” marked next to it.
 I asked him if he found anything he really wanted, more than anything else, and he said, “Well, to make it easier I just circled the whole page most of the time.”
 Um, yeah, you’re dreamin’ kid.

-I know I’m not the only one who’s kids are obsessed.
+I know I’m not the only one whose kids are obsessed.
 On a neighborhood Facebook group I’m in, one mom posted that she was willing to buy someone’s catalogue; they had lost theirs and her kid was devastated.
-A high prized commodity indeed!
+A highly prized commodity indeed!